-Resin injection technologies for ground compaction, void filling and re-levelling buildings and other on-ground structures.
+Resin injection technology used for ground compaction, void filling and re-levelling buildings and other on-ground structures.

 The Uretek ground engineering and grout technologies are based on the expansive power of multi-component mixtures of structural geopolymer resins and hardeners.

-Mainmark utilise the unique and patented *Uretek resin injection methods.
-This expanding resin is a slab injection technology and has been proven with over 30 years of worldwide use for raising, re-levelling, re-supporting and strengthening moving and sunken structures on or in the ground.
-Our team has successfully treated more than 11,000 sites in Australasia, from small domestic applications to large commercial, industrial, civil, and mining projects.
+In the past Mainmark used the *Uretek resin injection methods.
+This expanding resin is primarily a slab lifting technology and has been used extensively for raising, re-levelling, re-supporting and strengthening moving and sunken structures on or in the ground.

 An expanding resin mix is injected through tubes into the ground beneath the footings.
 On entering the ground, the components mix together and expand by chemical reaction.
 The expansion force fills any voids that are present, aggressively chasing into any cracks or crevices in the soil, filling them tightly.
 The expanding resins also compact any ground that is at all weak.
 That action provides the house with renewed support.

-Uretek Deep-Injection is a process where structural foam fillers are injected via long 16mm diameter tubes to various depths where bore logs have identified weak strata in the ground.
+In the past Mainmark used the Uretek Deep-Injection process, where structural foam fillers were injected via long tubes to various depths in the ground.
+For more than 20 years, Mainmark has been using resins to compact and strengthen ground.
+Building on this experience we have developed and perfected our own unique and proprietary Teretek deep-lift process for ground improvement and structural re-levelling.
 In certain ground conditions the bearing capacity of the ground can be increased this way by up to 500 per cent.

-Uretek Deep-Injection grout technology can assist in liquefaction mitigation by densifying foundation ground.
+Our proprietary Teretek deep-lift process can assist in liquefaction mitigation by densifying foundation ground.
 The pressure of the expanding resin compresses the surrounding soil until it can no longer be resisted by the counter-force of the structure and soil mass above, and the friction angle of the soil.
-The Deep-Injection procedure can release controlled forces of up to 10,000 kPa.

-*Mainmark Ground Engineering Pty Ltd and Mainmark Ground Engineering (NZ) Limited have exclusive sub-contract relationships with The Mainmark Corporation Pty Ltd to supply and apply Uretek® resin injection methods.
+*Mainmark Ground Engineering Pty Ltd and Mainmark Ground Engineering (NZ) Limited had exclusive sub-contract relationships with The Mainmark Corporation Pty Ltd to supply and apply Uretek® resin injection methods.